 Matthews v Minister for Home Affairs FCA 2184

-The applicant challenged on the basis that the Tribunal erred by failing to have proper regard to the strength of his ties to Australia.
-In particular, he alleged that the Tribunal did not have adequate regard to the evidence from his family about his father-like role in the family.
+The applicant appealed on the basis that the Tribunal erred by failing to have proper regard to the strength of his ties to Australia.
+In particular, he alleged that the Tribunal did not have adequate regard to the evidence from his family about his father-like role.

 The Court accepted that the Tribunal had apparently overlooked letters provided by two of the applicant’s younger brothers.
-Nevertheless, in circumstances where the Tribunal considered and accepted separate evidence from his mother, and his other brother, regarding his role to the family, the Court considered that the Tribunal’s apparent failure to have regard to the letters was not material in which there was no realistic possibility that this would have resulted in a different outcome.
+Nevertheless, in circumstances where the Tribunal considered and accepted separate evidence from his mother, and his other brother, regarding his role in the family, the Court considered that the Tribunal’s apparent failure to have regard to the letters was not material as there was no realistic possibility that this would have resulted in a different outcome.
 Therefore, the Court held that it did not amount to a jurisdictional error.
+The appeal was dismissed.

 - Ground 1: The Tribunal had failed to consider representations as to a reason why the cancellation decision should be revoked, being to the effect that he would be exposed to serious harm in Somalia arising from his mental health conditions.